ScepticFlare/crm_backend/README.md

 - Description
 - Timestamp

-Activity history supports filtering, sorting, and server-side pagination.
+Activity history supports filtering, sorting, and server-side pagination so relevant records can be retrieved without loading the entire history at once.

 ## Pagination, Filtering & Search

-The backend provides server-side pagination for supported list and history endpoints.
+Supported list and history endpoints use server-side retrieval where applicable.

-Where applicable, APIs support:
+The APIs support features such as:

 - Pagination
 - Sorting
 - Filtering
 - Search

-This allows the frontend to retrieve only the required records instead of loading complete datasets into the browser.
+This allows the frontend to request only the records required for a particular view.

 ## Database

 The application uses PostgreSQL as its relational database.

-Persistence is handled through:
+Database persistence is handled through:

 - Spring Data JPA
 - Hibernate